FlorisVideler/IPASS/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 License - see the [LICENSE](licence) file for details
+This project is licensed under the GNU General Public License v3.0 License - see the [licence](licence) file for details